venusrb/Fall-Risk-Prediction/README.md

 ## Overview
 This project includes 4 main tasks: data collection and aquisition, statistical analysis, machine learning application, and feature representation.
-The implemntation Python code, the results and conclusions of each task are disscussed and they are illustrated with some visualization.
+The implemntation Python code, the results and conclusions of each task are disscussed and they are illustrated with some visualizations.

 - Data Collection